Innovations

 Strategy Development

 For the first time in its history, the Army has a people strategy, the culmination of years of OEMA work to create a talent management-driven, outcomes-focused HR framework for the U.S. Army.
-The strategy, with its focus upon people analytics and data infrastructure, organizational research, culture assessment and change, and regulated job-markets, synthesizes several of our expertise areas and research findings in a single document.
+The strategy, with its focus upon people analytics and data infrastructure, organizational research, culture assessment and change, and regulated job-markets, synthesizes several of our expertise areas and research findings.

 Army Talent Assessments and Career Counseling